mRcSchwering/magic-soup/docs/tutorials.md

 ```

 [update_cells()][magicsoup.world.World.update_cells] is used to update the cells whose genome was altered.
-This function derives each cell's new proteome and does all required updates.
+This function derives each cell's new proteome and updates its parameters.
-It is currently the performance bottleneck, so it's best to only provide the cells that were really altered
-(don't always recalculate all proteomes).

 ### Putting it all together